LE-V-EL/cqaw/README.md

 2. `conda env create --file environment.yml`
 3. `conda activate cqaw-test`
 4.  `cd data-generator`
+5.  `mkdir (your-directory-name)` if intending to save dataset in a subdirectory.
-5. Edit variables in `./generation_script.py` to customize dataset size and path to files
+6. Edit variables in `./generation_script.py` to customize dataset size and path to files
-6. Run `python generation_script.py`
+7. Run `python generation_script.py`

 (If you get an ImportError for libL.so, try apt installing `libgl1-mesa-glx`)